Krillh/Airzlinshire/Kingdoms/Monus Kingdom/Public Gov. Documents/Monus Moral Law.md

 If there is intent, the killer will be forced to work in a mine as an unpaid worker for 2 years.

-If there is no intent, the killer will be
+If there is no intent, the killer will be sent to work in a mine as an unpaid worker for 2 weeks.